 Last week, I wrote about why we should budget.
 This week I’m going to talk to you about how we budget.

 A Three-Part Series-Part 2

 Practically speaking, I recognize that there are radical differences between all of us in the way that we get paid, the frequency, and how much the paycheck flexes.
 Some of us are on salaries, others of us are on seasonal work, and so on and so.

 For the simplicity of this post, (as I am only doing a brief overview of budgeting) we focus on incomes that are relatively the same each month.
 I will do my best to explain how we budget.
 First, I will say that we get paid the same salary each month via my husband Bernd’s business.
-We also include any child tax that we might receive in our budget.
-Secondly, we do choose to pay ourselves a smaller salary each month, thus the business takes care of some of our expenses, thus they are not included on my budget sheet.
+We also include any child tax (which is money the Canadian government gives us each month based on income) that we might receive in our budget.
+Secondly, we do choose to pay ourselves a smaller salary each month, thus the business takes care of some of our expenses, and they are not included on my budget sheet.

 For the sake of example, let’s say we get paid $2,000.00 each month and we get paid two times per month on the 1st and the 16th.
 (I should also mention that we create a budget for each pay cheque so one for the two times a month.)

 1) We sit down together once a month as a team.

 2) We look at the calendar to see what the month will hold.

 We take our $2,000.00 and divide it between the month.
 We, personally, do not divide it in half as our payments are pretty lopsided, with the last half of the month being pretty heavy.
 We deal with that by not spending all of our money in the first half, thus saving what we need for the second half.